KuangJuiHsu/DeepCO3/README.md

 </code></pre>

 ---
 # Codes for DeepCO<sup>3</sup>

 - Contact: [Kuang-Jui Hsu](https://www.citi.sinica.edu.tw/pages/kjhsu/)
-- Last update: 2019/04/04
+- Last update: 2019/04/09
 - Platform: Ubuntu 14.04, [MatConvnet 1.0-beta24](http://www.vlfeat.org/matconvnet/) (Don't support any installation problem of MatConvnet.)

 ## Demo for all stages: "RunDeepInstCoseg.m"
-- Including the MatConvnet and the corresponding "mex" files
+- Including all files of MatConvnet
 - May be slightly different from the ones in paper because of the randdom seeds.

 ## Datasets (about 34 GB):